jacobjove/generate-dotenv/README.md

 # Generate dotenv action

-This action generates a dotenv file (for use in a GitHub Actions workflow) by running `envsubst` on a specified template file.
+This action generates a dotenv file (for use in a GitHub Actions workflow).

+It does so by running `envsubst` on a specified template file, which must be included in source control.

 ## Inputs